MLHale/nebraska-gencyber/teachers/hands-on-iot-little-bits-ifttt-app/README.md

 ![email worked](img/email-worked.png)
 > It worked!

 This is a simple, but powerful tool.
 It also shows off __resource encapsulation__ and __abstraction__.
-In terms of encapsulation, each of the services connected to `IFTTT` have many functions.
+In terms of encapsulation, each of the services connected to `IFTTT` has many functions.
 These functions are encapsulated in a service (e.g. `email` in this example).
 The functions are also __abstract__ because `IFTTT` doesn't need to know _how_ they work, just that they achieve a certain purpose (e.g. send an email).
 This helps _model_ or _abstract_ the implementation away from the design.

 ### Step 6: Email / SMS trigger
 Lets make an `applet` that allows us to turn the `cloudbit` output on with an email or text.